What is the state pension?

 You don’t get your new State Pension automatically, you need to claim it.
 You should get a letter four months before you reach State Pension age telling you what to do.
 So, if you’ve not been contacted about claiming it three months before, call the State Pension claim line on 0800 731 7898.

 The State Pension increases by at least 2.5% a year.
-But if prices (as curently measured by the Consumer Price Index (CPI)) or earnings (the average percentage growth in UK wages) go up more than this then your pension will go up in line with the highest.
+But if prices (as currently measured by the Consumer Price Index (CPI)) or earnings (the average percentage growth in UK wages) go up more than this then your pension will go up in line with the highest.
 This is known as ‘The Triple Lock’.

 HM Revenue and Customs (HMRC) see your State Pension as an income, although you do not pay tax on it directly.
-If your yearly income goes over your personal allowance (the amount of income you can receive in a tax year before you start paying income tax – the standard personal allowance is £12,570 in tax year 2023/24), the tax due will be taken from any additional income you receive and paid according to the tax bracket you fall into.
+If your yearly income goes over your personal allowance (the amount of income you can receive in a tax year before you start paying income tax – the standard personal allowance is £12,570 in tax year 2024/25).
+The tax due will be taken from any additional income you receive and paid according to the tax bracket you fall into.

 You’re eligible to collect your new State Pension the week you reach State Pension age, but you don’t have to.
 You can defer the payment of your new State Pension and choose one of these options.
 If you defer, your new State Pension will increase by 1%2 for every nine weeks, that’s 5.8%2 for every 52 weeks.